Explore Sedona With Wildland Trekking

 Planning a Sedona adventure requires proper planning and pre-trip preparation.
 To ensure that you are able to start your tour on time and you will not miss a return flight, always plan flights or travel days with one day of wiggle room before and after your scheduled trip dates.
 Our expert guides do a great job of trying to keep our tours on schedule, but sometimes life brings on unexpected travel delays.

-For more detailed information about Sedona travel information, visit our Travel Resources page and select the Sedona specific travel section.
 If you have any questions or concerns prior to your trip, feel free to contact Wildland Trekking at 1-800-715-HIKE (4453).

 That’s all!
 You now have all the information you need to plan an epic Sedona hiking vacation from trip styles to travel advice.
 Peruse our trips, pick out your favorite, contact us, and we’ll work together to make your hiking adventure a wonderful experience.